-- 7.21 Only registered student organizations, faculty or staff organizations, System-owned dormitories, and Student Government may present off-campus speakers on the campus. - 7.22 The organization sponsoring an off-campus speaker has the responsibility of making clear the fact that the organization, not the institution, is extending the invitation to speak and that any views the speaker may express are his own and not necessarily those of the System or of any component institution. - 7.23 An off-campus speaker is subject to the Texas Civil Statutes as quoted in Section 7.11 of this chapter. - 7.24 Registered student organizations, faculty or staff organizations, University-owned dormitories, and Student Government may be permitted the use of System-owned facilities to present off-campus speakers on campus pursuant to the facilities' use regulations promulgated by the component institution and subject to the requirement that each component institution must submit to the System Administration for approval as a part of its Institutional Handbook for Operating Procedures a copy of all applicable facilities' use regulations, and no facilities' use regulation shall have any force or effect until it has been approved by the President of the System and the Vice President and General Counsel for the System. - 7.25 An application for the use of any System-owned facility must be made to the chief administrative officer, or his delegate, at least forty-eight hours before the time the event is scheduled to take place. - 7.26 No person shall be permitted to speak on any campus of the System who is known to advocate or recommend, either orally or in writing, the conscious and deliberate violation of any federal, state, or local law.

-No off-campus speaker who is to be paid from state funds as 7.27 consideration for his or her speech shall be permitted to speak on the campus of any component institution of the System unless the university facility in which the speech is to be delivered will be open to the public, including members of the news media, who will be entitled to record, videotape, or telecast live portions of the speech.
+- Only registered student organizations, faculty or staff organizations, System-owned dormitories, and Student Govern-7.21 ment may present off-campus speakers on the campus. - The organization sponsoring an off-campus speaker has the responsibility of making clear the fact that the organization, 7.22 not the institution, is extending the invitation to speak and that any views the speaker may express are his own and not necessarily those of the System or of any component institution. - An off-campus speaker is subject to the Texas Civil Statutes 7.23 as quoted in Section 7.11 of this chapter. - Registered student organizations, faculty or staff organizations, University-owned dormitories, and Student Govern-7.24 ment may be permitted the use of System-owned facilities to present off-campus speakers on campus pursuant to the facilities' use regulations promulgated by the component institution and subject to the requirement that each component institution must submit to the System Administration for approval as a part of its Institutional Handbook for Operating Procedures a copy of all applicable facilities' use regulations, and no facilities' use regulation shall have any force or effect until it has been approved by the President of the System and the Vice President and General Counsel for the System. - An application for the use of any System-owned facility must be made to the chicf administrative officer, or his dele-7.25 gate, at least forty-eight hours before the time the event is scheduled to take place. - No person shall be permitted to speak on any campus of the System who is known to advocate or recommend, either orally 7.26 or in writing, the conscious and deliberate violation of any federal, state, or local law. - No off-campus speaker who is to be paid from state funds as consideration for his or her speech shall be permitted to 7.27 speak on the campus of any component institution of the System unless the university facility in which the speech is to be delivered will be open to the public, including members of the news media, who will be entitled to record, videotape, or telecast live portions of the speech.
 The provisions of this subdivision do not apply to classes, seminars, symposia, and conferences intended for the use and benefit of students, faculty, staff, and invited guests.
 No person may in any way obstruct or lessen in any way the opportunity for the audience to take the fullest advantage of the speech, including the opportunity to see and hear the speaker during the entire speech.
 The provisions of this subdivision apply prospectively from the date of its adoption by the Board.

+Off-Campus Student Housing.
 Sec.
-8 Off-Campus Student Housing.
+8